PadmaUnlimited/padma-theme/padma/README.txt

 Tested with WordPress 5.2.1
 Tested with ClassicPress 1.0.1
+Fixed: Custom code minor fix
 New features on content block
 - Added: Custom Excerpts Length (Thanks to https://github.com/raydale)
 - Added: Custom Archive title
-Block API: Added toggle option to slider inputs.
-New Option to upgrade and use developer/preview version
+New Option to upgrade and use developer/preview version Added toggle option to slider inputs (Block API) Constant PADMA_DISABLE_PHP_PARSING is true by default Updated Custom Code Block
+	- To execute PHP functions require PADMA_DISABLE_PHP_PARSING = false
+	- To execute PHP functions require to option "Contains PHP code" to be checked

 = 1.1.0